Favorite Skincare Products

 I’ve tried a few cleansing oils, but right now I’m obsessed with this one.
 I, of course, found it through a TikTok video by an esthetician.
 In addition to mixing it in my double cleanse process, I use the oil as a slip to relieve tension in my jaw with buccal massage and gua sha and have noticed an immediate lifting and depuffing effect.
 Buccal massage is Megan Markle’s go-to skincare treatment that gets all up in your business.

-The second step in my double cleanse is PanOxyl Acne Foaming Wash (it contains benzoyl peroxide) in the morning and CeraVe Foaming Facial Cleanser in the evening.
+The second step in my double cleanse is PanOxyl Acne Foaming Wash (it contains benzoyl peroxide) in the morning and CeraVe Foaming Facial Cleanser in the evening (TikTok made me buy the Cera Ve).
 This is what will remove the oil.
 I use the PanOxyl because it contains benzoyl peroxide, and my dermatologist prescribed me Clindamycin for acne, Combined with the benzoyl peroxide, the two work hand in hand to eliminate the bacteria that cause acne.
 The CeraVe cleanser contains hyaluronic acid which helps moisturize and promotes healthier supple skin.

 After my cleanse, I always use a toner, and I’m not referring to the alcohol-based stings like hell astringent you used in high school.
 Years ago while getting a facial at The Pennisula Hotel, I asked my esthetician, “besides a moisturizer, what is the next must-have in my skincare routine?”
 Her answer was hands down use a hydrating toner and every time I apply it, I sing “hydrating toner” in her European accent.
 This is my holy grail toner and yes, it’s pricey, but it’s super gentle and lightweight on the skin..and most importantly, it really does minimize my pores.